Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Monte Carlo simulation

-We evaluate the performances of ML estimates obtained from the EM algorithm using the bias, mean square error (MSE) and coverage probability (CP) of 95\% confidence intervals.
+We evaluate the performance of the EM algorithm for obtaining the ML estimates using the bias, mean square error (MSE) and coverage probability (CP) of 95\% asymptotic confidence interval.
 The Monte Carlo estimates of these quantities are given, respectively, by